 There are many other situations where you specific strains of probiotics, and doses.
 But these are the most common ones, apart from trying to have them in your daily food intake.

-There are also times when you should not be taking either pro & prebiotics.
+There are also times when you should not be taking certain pro & prebiotics.
 This is because you may be sensitive to components within the food source.

-- Lactose intolerance, or milk allergy – no dairy, or milk based probiotic strains.
+- Lactose intolerance, or milk allergy – no dairy, or milk based probiotic strains (check labels)

-- Intolerance to fruit/vegetable sugars – fructose, oligosaccharide, galactose (FODMAP), no garlic, onions, leeks, apples, pears - avoid prebiotics in the elimination phase
+- Intolerance to fruit & vegetable sugars – fructose, oligosaccharide, galactose (FODMAPs), no garlic, onions, leeks, apples, pears - avoid prebiotics in the elimination phase